-The critics pointed out that what was proposed under the agreements made no change and fell short of what he had promised when he had announced his plan for referendum.
+The critics pointed out that what was proposed under the agreements made no change and fell short of what he had promised when he had announced his plan for a referendum.

 Why Scotland Voted in Favor of Staying

-a) EU is a common market which not only allows the movement of four freedoms (finance, goods, services and labour) but also provides a huge market for Scotland to export
+a) EU is a common market which not only allows the movement of four freedoms (finance, goods, services, and labour) but also provides a huge market for Scotland to export

-b) With Scotland being a part of EU, the trade barriers will be eliminated to a great extent (both for exports from and imports into Scotland)
+b) With Scotland being a part of the EU, the trade barriers will be eliminated to a great extent (both for exports from and imports into Scotland)

 d) When the EU negotiates a deal with other countries (has trade deals with more than 50 countries), it is automatically applicable to Scotland but with BREXIT, Scotland may be forced to sign all the deals again with the trade partners (the advantages may be lost)